Health & Nutrition· Updated 14 min read

 Picky Eating Isn't Just for Kids

-Adult picky eating is far more common than most people realize.
+Adult picky eating is more common than most people realize.
 Research suggests that Avoidant Restrictive Food Intake Disorder (ARFID) affects roughly 5 percent of adults, and many more experience subclinical restrictive eating that significantly impacts their daily life, social relationships, and nutrition.
+This guide builds a nutrition plan and a meal plan that work within your current food preferences while gradually — and without pressure — expanding your options over time.

 Understanding Adult Picky Eating